shooting-score/shooting-score.github.io/README.md

 * Get offline support for audio files to work (or is it already?)
 ### New features
 * ~Add to homescreen-functionality (https://github.com/philfung/add-to-homescreen)~
-* Make a way to show individual shots from Results-page (clicking on a series?)
+* ~Make a way to show individual shots from Results-page (clicking on a series?)~
 * Import shooter names from CSV?
-* Import weapon class and shooting class so results can be divided into correct classes and sorted on winner
+* Import weapon class and shooting class so results can be divided into correct classes and sorted on winner.
+* Load settings (teams, series, ranges, shots) from GET-parameters.
+Perhaps related to below feature (special competitions).
 * Add support for special competitions (Revolverligan, Snubby, Nioligan), which has higher scored hits, shoot time reduces score or penalty zones.

 ## Screenshots